otto-de/api-guidelines/guidelines/020_guidelines/070_error-handling/0030_must-use-extension-for-input-validation-errors.md

 Validation checks can be performed on the request body, e.g. on form input values or business objects to be stored, as well as on path and query parameters.
 The `ValidationError` schema should be used for all types of validation errors - both syntactic and semantic.
 All validation errors for one request should be combined into a self-sufficient error response that contains detailed messages for each failed check.

-If an input validation error occurs, we expect a `400 Bad Request` response.
+If an input validation error occurs, we expect a `400 Bad Request` or `422 Unprocessable Entity` response.

+- The `400` is returned, if the server is not able to understand the client's request data, e.g. if required fields are missing or a date value is not parsable.
+- The `422` is returned in cases, where the server is able to understand the request, but is unable to process it due to internal business contraints, e.g. a credit check for a certain customer disallows paying cash on delivery.

 The problem `type` is defined at <https://api.otto.de/portal/errors/ValidationError>.
 The `title` should be _"Your request cannot be validated."_.

 This results in the following structure: